mark-orion/STS-PiLot/README.md

 * API provides both "tank track" style (Y-Y) and joystick style (X-Y) interface.
 * Robot stops automatically when connection is lost.
 * Data and video connection is automatically reestablished after connection loss.
+* Use camera_cv.py for standard webcams.
+* Use io_wrapper_dummy.py for IO board emulation.

 ## Requirements
 * STS-Pi with Raspberry Pi and Explorer Hat Pro